katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Test plugins
 ------------

 Test plugins verify data.
 They are a feature of Jinja2 and are also available in Jinja2 templates used by the ``template`` module.
 As with all plugins, they can be easily extended, but instead of having a file for each one you can have several per file.
-Most of the test plugins shipped with Ansible reside in a ``core.py``.
+Most of the test plugins shipped with Assible reside in a ``core.py``.
 These are specially useful in conjunction with some filter plugins like ``map`` and ``select``; they are also available for conditional directives like ``when:``.

 Test plugins do not use the standard configuration and documentation system described above.

-For example test plugins, see the source code for the `test plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/test>`_.
+For example test plugins, see the source code for the `test plugins included with Assible Core <https://github.com/assible/assible/tree/devel/lib/assible/plugins/test>`_.

 .. _developing_vars_plugins:

 Vars plugins
 ------------

-Vars plugins inject additional variable data into Ansible runs that did not come from an inventory source, playbook, or command line.
+Vars plugins inject additional variable data into Assible runs that did not come from an inventory source, playbook, or command line.
 Playbook constructs like 'host_vars' and 'group_vars' work using vars plugins.

-Vars plugins were partially implemented in Ansible 2.0 and rewritten to be fully implemented starting with Ansible 2.4.
+Vars plugins were partially implemented in Assible 2.0 and rewritten to be fully implemented starting with Assible 2.4.
 Vars plugins are unsupported by collections.

 Older plugins used a ``run`` method as their main body/work: